ddnexus/pagy/docs/toolbox/paginators/calendar.md

 ==- Offset configuration

 This is the optional configuration for the core `:offset` paginator.
 If omitted a default one will be created.
 It is always used, regardless of the `:disabled` flag value.

 It is not subject to the restrictions mentioned in the [Calendar configuration](#calendar-configuration).

 ==- Localization

-Pagy provides the calendar localization obly for `en` locales.
+Pagy provides the calendar localization only for `en` locales.
 For non-en locales pagy requires the `rails-i18n` to be installed.

 Pass the locales that your app uses to the method `localize_with_rails_i18n_gem` in the [pagy.rb initializer](../../resources/initializer/):